jemarq04/UWVV/README.md

 ### Submitting CRAB jobs for custom MC

 To submit jobs with custom MC, once again you should go to `Utilities/test` and use the helper script `crabSubmitCustom.sh`.
-This script will submit a CRAB job using
+This script will also submit a CRAB job using
-`Utilities/scripts/crab_CustomTemplate.py` and configure it with the `local.cfg` file in your current directory.
-The python script is almost identical to the one mentioned above, except it requires three new variables in the config file that are normally commented out.
+`Utilities/scripts/crab.py` and configure it with the `local.cfg` file in your current directory.
+Calling the `crabSubmitCustom.sh` helper script will run the python script with a new flag, so that it recognizes it is running private MC samples.
+The python script will act almost identically to the process mentioned above, except it requires three new variables in the config file that are normally ignored.
 The lines are the following:

 ```
 dataset: /CustomSet/%(mcGlobalTag)s/MINIAODSIM